Software Update Sub-Application Architecture

 - ✅ Version Handling: Tests for prerelease versions, malformed tags, and edge cases

-- ❌ TODO: Real Network Testing: All tests use mocking, no integration with actual GitHub API
+- ✅ Real Network Testing: Integration tests with actual GitHub API calls (marked with

 data_model_software_updates.py # Core update logic and orchestration ✅